meh636/Group-Project-Phase-2/README.md

 ## 💡 Acknowledgments

 - Special thanks to NASA for providing the amazing APOD API.
-- Huge appreciation to Bootstrap for the UI components and Node.js for the smooth backend integration.
+- Huge appreciation to React, Node.js, and PostgreSQL for making this stack robust and scalable.

 ---

 ## ✨ Contributors

-- Mary Hardiman - Project Creator
+- Mary - Project Creator

 Feel free to contribute!
 Submit a pull request or open an issue to improve the project.